subugoe/oa2020cadata/analysis/paper.md

 its most recent edition, the Leiden Ranking presents open access indicators at the level of universities (Leeuwen, Costas, and Robinson-Garcia 2019).
-In addition to university-specific data, the German Open Access Monitor, provides breakdowns per publisher and journal, as well as the inclusion of publications from non-university research institutions based in Germany (Mittermaier et al. 2018).
+In addition to university-specific data, the German Open Access Monitor, provides breakdowns by publisher and journal, as well as the inclusion of publications from non-university research institutions based in Germany (Mittermaier et al. 2018).